sodabubblewine/sodabubblewine.github.io/README.md

 3. 331 BCE: Alexander the Great of Macedon strengthens Hellenistic culture by controlling from the Adriatic Sea to the Indus River e.g. introducing Roman practcies into Achamenid culture of Persia
 4. 321-185 BCE: Mauryan culture of India
 5. 300 BCE: Library of Alexandria
 6. 221 BCE: Qin then Han culture unites China
 7. 212 BCE: Edict of Caracalla
 8. 100 BCE: Rome is the biggest city

-9. 100 BCE - 750 CE: Teotihuacan evolves and dies as the once biggest city of the Americas
+9. 100 BCE - 750 CE: Teotihuacan evolves and dies as the once biggest city of the mericas
 10. 300-1200 CE: Ghana culture in present day Naurtania and Mali
 11. 410 CE: Roman culture extinguished by Visigoths no later than 476 CE
 12. 661-750 (CE) : Umayyad caliphate culture controls largest area including that of present day Georgia, Uzbekistan, Pakistan, Arabian penisula, North Africa, Spain, and Portugal
 13. 1055: Seljuk Turks control Baghdad
 14. c.
 1200: Incas in Andean valley of Peru
 15. 1200-1400: Mississippian culture of North America is strongest
 16. 1206: Qutb al-Din Aibak is first controller of Delhi Sultante
 17. 1211: Mongols start controlling Eurasia and northern China
 18. 1368: Ming dynasty established in China
 19. 1393: Timur (aka Tamerlane) sacks Baghdad.
 20. 1405: Beginning of Zheng He's voyages in Indian Ocean
 21. 1438: Beginning of period of Inca conquests

 ## 2025 0830 2137